alessiodimonte/clientServer_RealTimeDetectionUsingYolo/README.md

 # clientServer_RealTimeDetectionUsingYolo

 This is a program able to run YOLO and recognize objects in a video.
-The video is sent from a client to the server, which does the analysis and sends back to the client the results through the Python socket library.
+The video is sent from a client to a server, which does the analysis and sends back to the client the results through the Python socket library.

 INSTRUCTIONS: